xcube-dev/xcube/docs/source/devguide.md

 1. Wait for reviewers to review your PR and respond to comments and suggestions.
 Reviewers can also commit to your branch with additional changes.
-1. Once all reviewers have given an "accept" review, the PR should be merged.
-The last reviewer to give an "accept" should perform the merge;
+1. Once all reviewers have given an "approve" review and all CI checks have passed, the PR should be merged.
+If the PR has been assigned, one of the assignees should merge.
+If the PR is unassigned:
-   if they forget, the PR author should merge.
+   1. By default, the PR author should merge.
+   1. If there are no comments requiring attention from the PR author (e.g. optional change suggestions accompanying an approving review), then the last reviewer may merge after approving.
 1. Remove issue label "in progress".
 1. Delete the feature branch.
 1. If the PR completely solves the associated issue: close the issue, if it